icrc/openmrs-module-patientgrid/README.md

 `report` The actual grid report data

-*Note* Obs values are trimmed down to a custom representation specific to this module with the properties below,
+**Note** Obs values in the report are trimmed down to a custom representation specific to this module with the properties below,

 `uuid` The uuid of the observation